Polar Bear Designation Under the U.S. Endangered Species Act

-Polar bears were listed under the Endangered Species Act in the United States in 2008 because of climate change effects on critical habitat.
-Declines in sea ice, the bears’ primary habitat, prompted the U.S. Fish and Wildlife Service and U.S. Geological Survey to recommend a “threatened” listing, which the Secretary of the Interior approved.
+Polar bears were listed under the U.S. Endangered Species Act (ESA) in 2008 because of climate change effects on critical habitat.
+Declines in sea ice, the bears’ primary habitat, prompted the U.S. Fish and Wildlife Service (USFWS) and U.S. Geological Survey to recommend a “threatened” listing, which the Secretary of the Interior approved.
 Sea ice provides breeding, hunting, and feeding grounds and travel corridors for the bears; documented sea ice melt from increased air temperatures and changes in ocean circulation patterns in the Arctic have threatened the reliability of this habitat for polar bears.
+This listing indicated a new willingness for agencies to consider both observed and projected negative effects on species and their habitats.

 - listings as a “species of concern” in Canada and Russia;